 For Feta Pate:

-- For the pork medallions: Pre-cook the bacon slightly by layering in paper towel and microwaving about 1:15-1:30 minutes.
+- Pre-cook the bacon slightly by layering in paper towel and microwaving about 1 1/2 minutes.
 Alternately, simply cook slightly in a skillet until some of the fat is starting to cook off.
-Allow to cool to room temperature.
+Allow the bacon to cool 5 or 10 minutes.

 - Remove the silverskin and any visible fat from the pork tenderloin.
-Cut the tenderloin into medallions, about as thick as a slice of your bacon.
-Wrap each medallion in cooled bacon and secure on the side with a skewer, threading it through where the bacon overlaps and into the pork slightly.
+Cut the tenderloin into medallions, about as thick as a slice of your bacon. *I like to lay the bacon strip right on to the pork tenderloin and use it as a guide for cutting the medallions.
+Wrap each medallion in bacon and secure on the side with a skewer, threading it through where the bacon overlaps and into the pork slightly.

 - Pour some of the steak spice onto a plate.
 Dip both sides of the pork in steak spice by pressing down into the spice.